KoTiKmyrKoTiK/TikTok_downloader/README.md

-Simple Telegram Bot to download videos from TikTok.
+A simple Telegram Bot to download videos from TikTok.

 How to use:
 1) Add your bot token and bot username to the file application.properties